-Issue/Constraint Commentary

-Conservation Area The Foxton Conservation Area was first designated in 1975 The boundary was revised in 2006.
+Issue/Constraint Commentary Conservation Area The Foxton Conservation Area was first designated in 1975 The boundary was revised in 2006.
 The designation covers practically the entire extent of the built up part of the village.
 The Grand Union Canal Conservation Area also cuts through the village.
 This was designated in 2000 by the County Council.

-Scheduled Monuments Inclined Plane immediately east of Foxton Locks

-Listed Buildings:

-Grade I None

-Grade II 2 - Church of St Andrew and Foxton Locks, Grand Union Canal Grade II 14 Ridge and Furrow Not known Archaeological Sites Area around the Church.
+Scheduled Monuments Inclined Plane immediately east of Foxton Locks Listed Buildings: Grade I None Grade II 2 - Church of St Andrew and Foxton Locks, Grand Union Canal Grade II 14 Ridge and Furrow Ridge and furrow can be seen from the towpath between the village and the locks.
+Archaeological Sites Area around the Church.
 Area on corner of Middle Street and Vicarage Drive.
-Recreation Grounds/Play Areas Robert Monk Play Area and Recreation Ground Open Space, Sport and Recreation See map Proposed Local Green Space The following are proposed Local Green Space designations which will be taken forward as part of the New Local Plan: • Shoulder of Mutton Garden, Foxton • Black Horse Garden
+Recreation Grounds/Play Areas Robert Monk Play Area and Recreation Ground Open Space, Sport and Recreation See map Proposed Local Green Space The following are proposed Local Green Space designations which will be taken forward as part of the New Local Plan: • Shoulder of Mutton Garden together with Paddock to the front of the Shoulder of Mutton • Black Horse Garden